Consignment: Sell merchandise belonging to others for a share of sales proceeds.

 Exchange items for equal or unequal value and record the transactions as buys and sells:

 Check with your tax consultant.
-Barter transactions may be subject to income and other taxes.
+Barter transactions may taxable.
 This information is not intended to provide tax advice.

 Viewing a Sales Invoice

 Once a Sale has been saved, the existing Sales Invoice may be viewed.

 Only these changes may be made when viewing an existing Sale.

 To change anything else, the Invoice must be voided and a new one created.

 Select Sales in the Work-Areas Menu:

 Select View Sale (not shown) from the Sales Menu: